-Is Syrian upheaval the first step to a more stable Middle East?
+Is Syrian upheaval the first step to a stabler Middle East?

 - Quick Read